Sign up now for a free 30-day trial.

 Create your virtual plant palette from a list of more than 20,000 plants while still working in AutoCAD.
 Our searchable plant library includes practically every genus, species, and variety you can think of.
 Don’t see it?
 You can add it.
 Need more information?
 Wiki-based plant data is built right into the software!

 Don’t worry; our staff landscape architects review every submission for accuracy.
-After approval, each added plant is available for all users worldwide, allowing the community of Land F/X users to help and be helped by each other.
+After approval, each added plant is available for all users worldwide, allowing the community of Planting F/X users to help and be helped by each other.

 Here’s how it works: Pick a plant genus, species, and variety from our vast database of trees, shrubs, and groundcovers.
 Don't see the plant you need?
 You can add it and use it right away.
 We'll see the new plant and add it for everybody else too!